jdavid-araujo/search-car-solution/search-car-service/README.md

 ## About
-The project has as finality register regions and verify how much time a vehicle stay on that region
+The project has as finality to verify how much time a vehicle stay on a region

 ## Technologies
   * Java API for bean validation